Sllambias/yucca/yucca/documentation/tutorials/changing_parameters.md

 ## Data Splits
 CLI: `yucca_train`, `yucca_finetune` and `yucca_inference`

-Variables: *--split_idx*, *--split_data_ratio* and *--split_data_kfold*
+Variables: *--split_idx*, *--split_data_method* and *--split_data_param*

 NOTE: Do not confuse this with the train-test splits.
 These must be handled in [Task Conversion](/yucca/yucca/documentation/tutorials/task_conversion.md).

-Training/Validation data splits can be generated using either a simple dataset split or with the K-Fold method.
-To generate a simple train/val split use `--split_data_ratio` with a value between 0.0-1.0 to specify a fraction of the dataset to be used for validation.
-To generate K folds use `--split_data_kfold` with a value > 1.
-Use `--split_idx` to select which fold to use for training if the K-Fold method was used.
+Training/Validation data splits can be automatically generated using simple dataset splits or the K-Fold method.
+First select the method with `--split_data_method` and then supply the desired parameter with `--split_data_param`.
+If the method is `simple_train_val_split` valid parameter values are between 0.0-1.0, so a valid configuration could be `--split_data_method simple_train_val_split --split_data_param 0.33`.
+For `kfold` valid parameters are integers > 1.
+When using K-Fold the `--split_idx` can be used to select which fold to use for training.
+When using `split_data_method simple_train_val_split` you do not need to specify the `--split_idx` as there will only be one split of the specified configuration.
 By default Yucca will generate 5-Folds and train on Fold 0.

 Newly generated splits are saved in the `splits.pkl` file next to the preprocessed dataset.
 If this file already exists Yucca will reuse splits generated with the same configuration.
-To reuse a split previously generated using `--split_data_ratio 0.33` simply specify `--split_data_ratio 0.33` again.
-To reuse the 5 folds generated with `--split_data_kfold 5` but train on a new fold 1 instead of 0 simply specify `--split_data_kfold 5` again with `--split_idx 1`.
+To reuse a split previously generated using `--split_data_method simple_train_val_split --split_data_param 0.33` simply specify `--split_data_method simple_train_val_split --split_data_param 0.33` again.
+To reuse the 5 folds generated with `--split_data_kfold 5` but train on a fold 1 instead of 0 simply specify `--split_data_kfold 5` again, but this time with `--split_idx 1`.

-If you wish to use predefined splits, you have to manufacture a splits file and save it in the folder of the task's preprocessed data (e.g. "/path/to/YuccaData/yucca_preprocessed/TaskXXX_MyTask/splits.pkl").
-The Manager will only create the random splits if no "splits.pkl" file is already present in the preprocessed folder.
-Therefore, manually placing one there will effectively block the Manager from creating a new splits file.
+If you wish to use predefined splits, you have to manufacture a splits file and save it (or append to an existing file) in the folder of the task's preprocessed data (e.g. "/path/to/YuccaData/yucca_preprocessed/TaskXXX_MyTask/splits.pkl").

 By default Training-Validation data splits are created by the [get_split_config](/yucca/yucca/training/configuration/split_data.py) function the first time a model is trained on a given task.
 The method randomly partitions the data into 5 equal parts.
 Subsequently, 5 train-val splits are created by withholding each of the parts as validation data and combining the remaning four parts into training data, equating to a 80%/20% split.
 Although these splits are randomly generated, each Manager uses a fixed random seed for reproducibility.